Are graduate studies available for this program? No

 Through hands-on learning, not only do students learn about theatre, they also learn other things while participating in theatre.
-This training for the real world includes developing such universal skills as working under the pressures of competition and deadlines, creative problem-solving, teamwork and self-expression.
+This training for the real world includes developing such universal skills as working under the pressures of competition and deadlines, creative problem solving, teamwork and self-expression.

 This program is an integral part of the Department of Creative Arts, which brings together faculty and students engaged in the study and practice of creative pursuits.
-See relevant sections of the Stetson University Catalog and other pages on this website to learn more about the department's other programs in art, art history, digital arts and humanities.
+See relevant sections of the Stetson University Catalog and this website to learn more about the department's other programs in art, art history, digital arts and humanities.

 Academics and Research

 Students' course of study includes a senior project that serves as a capstone that addresses their individual career goals.

 Stetson University partners with the Museum of Florida Art, where the program's classes and performances have moved into the theatre space at the museum, which is directly adjacent to campus.
 The program makes use of the facility's 8,700-square-foot main theatre, box office, back stage/scene shop, green room, makeup room and upstairs areas that include space for teaching and storage and provide access to control booths.